sanjsingh07/Domi-chain/docs/src/developing/clients/jsonrpc-api.md

   - `signatures: <array>` - present if "signatures" are requested for transaction details; an array of signatures strings, corresponding to the transaction order in the block
   - `rewards: <array>` - present if rewards are requested; an array of JSON objects containing:
     - `pubkey: <string>` - The public key, as base-58 encoded string, of the account that received the reward
-    - `tock: <i64>`- number of reward tock credited or debited by the account, as a i64
+    - `lamports: <i64>`- number of reward lamports credited or debited by the account, as a i64
-    - `postBalance: <u64>` - account balance in tock after the reward was applied
+    - `postBalance: <u64>` - account balance in lamports after the reward was applied
     - `rewardType: <string|undefined>` - type of reward: "fee", "rent", "voting", "staking"
     - `commission: <u8|undefined>` - vote account commission when the reward was credited, only present for voting and staking rewards
   - `blockTime: <i64 | null>` - estimated production time, as Unix timestamp (seconds since the Unix epoch). null if not available